mackenziekbrooks/dci102-f20-humanities-data/docs/index.md

 * This semester will be a lot.
 Go easy on yourself, your classmates, and your instructor.
 We are all trying to make the best of a situation that no one anticipated or asked for.
 * I thought carefully about how to conduct this class.
 The digital work we will do in this class lends itself to virtual instruction perhaps more than other courses.
 We will be sharing screens, using breakout rooms, and working collaboratively online.
 These are skills that you can take with you later in life.
 But please let me know what is working or not working for you!
 * That being said, you will feel overwhelmed by technology and grow weary of screens.
 Give yourself a break!
+Go outside, run up and down the stairs a few times, look at some art, the mountains, pictures of your pet.
+Walk around the block without your phone.
+Hydrate.
 * The virtual environment does make communication harder.
 You might not feel comfortable speaking up or be able to stay after class.
 I might not be able to "read the room" as effectively as usual.
 Please, please reach out whenever you have questions, be it via Zoom, chat, email, or a call.
 I am happy to send you a Zoom link to chat.
 I will be on campus sometimes and can meet you with in person.